dgascoin-Axway/axway-open-docs/content/en/docs/cass_admin/cass_backup-restore/cassandra_automated_br.md

 To back up a keyspace, you will use the backup command of the tool:

 ```
-axway-cassandra-tool backup -k <your keyspace name> -s <your snapshot name>
+apigw-backup-tool backup -k <your keyspace name> -s <your snapshot name>
 ```

 You need to ensure that Cassandra is running for the processus to work.